CarSomma/moko_pipeline/README.md

 3. **ETL (Extract, Transform, Load) Job Service**: Extracts data from MongoDB via FastApi service, normalizes it, and loads it into PostgreSQL.
 4. **PostgreSQL Database**: Stores the normalized data.
 All components are containerized using Docker.
-5. **Dashboard service with Dash**: Build Dashboards of aggregates aggregates analytics using Dash.
+5. **Dashboard service with Dash**: Build Dashboards of aggregate analytics using Dash.

 ## Requirements